 The variety of food on offer is par excellence, with thousands of options from street-side food stalls to Michelin star restaurants.
 The city is home to beautiful beaches, hiking trails, with over 3/4th of its land area being countryside.

 Corruption – a major problem in the emerging economies in Asia – is very low in the city.
 In fact, Hong Kong is often cited as one of the most corruption-free economies in the world.
-It has an anti-corruption watch-dog – Independent Commission Against Corruption (ICAC) – which is mandated to investigate cases of corruption in both the public and private sector.
+It has an anti-corruption watchdog – Independent Commission Against Corruption (ICAC) – which is mandated to investigate cases of corruption in both the public and private sectors.